Nick Youngquest

-Nick Youngquest (born 28 July 1983) is an Australian model and former professional rugby league footballer.
-He played in the National Rugby League for the Cronulla-Sutherland Sharks, St. George Illawarra Dragons, Penrith Panthers and the Canterbury-Bankstown Bulldogs, and in the UK for the Gateshead Thunder, Celtic Crusaders and the Castleford Tigers (Heritage № 912), mainly as a er.
+Nicholas Frederick Youngquest (born 28 July 1983) is an Australian model and former professional rugby league footballer.
+He played in the National Rugby League for the Cronulla-Sutherland Sharks, St. George Illawarra Dragons, Penrith Panthers and the Canterbury-Bankstown Bulldogs, and in the UK for the Gateshead Thunder, Celtic Crusaders and the Castleford Tigers, mainly as a er.

 Background

 Youngquest was born in Sydney, New South Wales, Australia.

 Cronulla-Sutherland

 Youngquest made his first grade debut for Cronulla-Sutherland in round 1 of the 2003 NRL season against Melbourne.

 St. George Illawarra Dragons

 Youngquest then played for St George between 2004 and 2005.
 He played five games for the club in the 2005 NRL season as they finished second on the table but he did not feature in St. George's finals campaign.

 Penrith Panthers

 Youngquest spent two seasons with Penrith in 2006 and 2007.
 His final year at Penrith saw the club finish last on the table and claim the wooden spoon.